bdefore/express-jwt-proxy/README.md

 # express-jwt-proxy

-An express middleware to route login requests to an external authentication server and store JWT's and add them to headers en route to an external service.
+An Express middleware to route login requests to an external authentication server and store JWT's and add them to headers en route to an external service.

 ## Install